microsoft/live-share-sdk/packages/live-share-canvas/README.md

     inkingManager.penBrush.color = { r: 0, g: 0, b: 255, a: 1};
 }

-// Other tools and brush settings are available, please refer to the documentation
+// Other tools and brush settings are available, please refer to the documentation at https://aka.ms/livesharecanvas
 ```

 ## Code sample